kennethrrosen/qubes-for-journalists/README.md

 - use Diceware passphrases
 - download files securely using scurl
 - files received or downloaded fromthe internet, via email, and PDFs, etc. should be opened in a DVM
+- use split-GPG for email to reduce the risk of key theft used for encryption / decryption and signing.

 ### physical (& BIOS/firmware) hardening
 - disabled Intel ME (Librem standard)